IUCN - African Rhino Specialist Group

 Programme partner: IUCN SSC (World Conservation Union Species Survival Commission)

 Rhino species: Black rhinos (all three subspecies) and white rhinos (both subspecies)

 Rhino numbers: In total across Africa, there are 5,042-5,455 black rhinos and 19,682-21,077 white rhinos, as at 31 December 2015

 Support: We help pay the costs of the Secretariat, in particular, the salary costs of the Scientific Officer

 Credit: Save the Rhino International

-The continental strategic framework for rhino conservation in Africa is provided by the World Conservation Union’s (IUCN) Species Survival Commission’s (SSC) African Rhino Specialist Group (AfRSG) and its continental African Rhino Action Plan.
+The continental strategic framework for rhino conservation in Africa is provided by the International Union for the Conservation of Nature’s (IUCN) Species Survival Commission’s (SSC) African Rhino Specialist Group (AfRSG) and its continental African Rhino Action Plan.